ucb-eecs251b/sp23-labs/lab1/spec.md

 with SRAMs.
 The outputs of Hammer are in the `vlsi/build/chipyard.TestHarness.RocketConfig-ChipTop` directory.
 Note that the first time Hammer invokes the ASAP7 PDK, it extracts the PDK tarball and hacks it into the `tech-asap7-cache/` directory, so it may take a few minutes.

-In this build directory, take a look at the `sram-generator-output.json` file.
+In this build directory `vlsi/build`, take a look at the `sram-generator-output.json` file.
 You will find a structure under the key `vlsi.technology.extra_libraries`.
 This structure is needed to provide all of the files needed for a physical design flow with IP blocks such as SRAM macros.

 ***Q4: Choose any library in the list of extra_libraries, and explore the files listed.
 In your lab report, concisely describe what